-A politics degree opens doors to a broad range of careers, including political work, social and political research, journalism, HR and marketing
+A politics degree can open doors to a range of careers, including political work, social and political research, journalism, PR and marketing

 Jobs directly related to your degree include:

 Jobs where your degree would be useful include:

 - Advice worker

 - Diplomatic service officer